-This bill would additionally authorize the court to sentence a person who has been convicted of a misdemeanor for a failure to appear or to pay bail pursuant to a specified provision of the Vehicle Code, or upon whom a civil assessment has been imposed for the failure to appear in SB~366 -2- court or to pay a fine in an infraction, misdemeanor, or felony case, upon a showing that payment of part or all of the total fine or civil assessment would pose a hardship on the person or his or her family, to perform community service in lieu of part or all of the total fine or civil assessment that would otherwise be imposed.
-The bill would require the community service to be performed in the person's county of residence.
+This bill would additionally authorize the court to sentence a person who has been convicted of a misdemeanor for a failure to appear or to pay bail pursuant to a specified provision of the Vehicle Code specified provisions, or upon whom a civil assessment has been imposed for the failure to appear in court or to pay a fine in an infraction, misdemeanor, or felony case, upon a showing that payment of part or all of the total fine or civil assessment would pose a hardship on the person or his or her family, to perform community service in lieu of part or all of the total fine or civil assessment that would otherwise be imposed.
+The bill would require the community service to be performed in the person's county of residence or another county in this state chosen by the defendant.
+The bill would require the hourly rate applicable to community service work to be determined by dividing the base fine by the number of hours to be performed in lieu of the total fine, and would require that the hourly rate be at least 150% of the applicable minimum wage.

-(3) Existing law authorizes the court, in addition to any other penalty in infraction, misdemeanor, or felony cases, to impose a civil assessment of up to \$300 against any defendant who fails, after notice and without good cause, to appear in court for any proceeding authorized by law, or who fails to pay all or any portion of a fine ordered by the court or to pay an installment of bail, as specified.
+(3) Existing law authorizes the court, in addition to any other penalty in an infraction, misdemeanor, or felony-cases case, to impose a civil assessment of up to \$300 against any defendant who fails, after notice and without good cause, to appear in court for any proceeding authorized by law, or who fails to pay all or any portion of a fine ordered by the court or to pay an installment of bail, as specified.
 Existing law provides that the assessment shall not become effective until at least 10 calendar days after the court mails a warning notice to the defendant, and requires the court, if the defendant appears within the time specified in the notice and shows good cause for the failure to appear or for the failure to pay a fine or installment of bail, to vacate the assessment.